This article will help you:

 - The Technical Contact is the main point of contact on your side to communicate with Checkr about technical issues or updates.

 - The Compliance Contact is the main point of contact on your side to communicate with Checkr about compliance issues or updates.
+This is also where we'll send you the results of candidate disputes (for example, if we changed the information on a report).

 One of the main things you'll do as an Admin is invite new users and manage existing ones.